openscriptures/GreekResources/HomeFiles/readme.md

 into Greek.

 The Back and Forward buttons are connected to a history of the entries you have already chosen.
-When it reaches the end of the histoory, it will just choose the previous or next entry in the word list.
+When it reaches the end of the history, it will just choose the previous or next entry in the word list.
 Sometimes the history will get caught in a loop and get stuck.
 If that becomes annoying, simply refresh the page and start over.